elehcimd/pynb/README.md

-# Notebooks as Python with embedded Markdown
+# Notebooks as plain Python with embedded Markdown

-`pynb` lets you manage Jupyter notebooks as plain Python code with Markdown text embedded into comments.
+`pynb` lets you manage Jupyter notebooks as plain Python code with embedded Markdown text, enabling:

-, enabling:

-* **Version control**: Review pull requests and version your notebooks as regular Python code.

-* **Python Programming environment**: Use your preferred Python IDE/editor, ensure PEP8 style compliance, navigate, refactor and test your code.
+* **Software engineering**: Use your preferred Python IDE/editor with code autocompletion, ensure code style compliance, navigate, refactor, and test your code.

+* **Version control**: Track changes, review pull requests and merge conflicts as with regular Python code.
+The cell outputs are stored separately and don't interfere with versioning.

+* **Consistent execution state**: Never lose track again of the execution state.
+Notebooks are always executed from a clean state and cells are evaluated again only in presence of code modifications.

+Furthermore, it also provides:

+* **Parametrized notebooks**: Passing parameters to your notebooks is as easy as adding parameters to a Python function.

-* **Parametrized, programmatic and batch execution**: Execute your notebooks from command line as standalone tasks, mapping parameters to arguments.
+* **Batch and programmatic execution**: Run your notebooks from command line and from the class interface.

-* **Smart execution cache**: Cache the cell results and their iPython session state, and build notebooks incrementally.

 ## Installation